microsoft/botframework-solutions/docs/_docs/reference/skills/productivity-todo.md

 {:toc}

 ## Overview
-The ToDo Skill provides ToDo related capabilities to a Virtual Assistant.
+The To Do Skill provides task related capabilities to a Virtual Assistant.
 The most common scenarios have been implemented in this beta release, with additional scenarios in development.

 ### Supported Sources